dice-cyfronet/atmosphere/doc/api/compute_sites.md

 ## List compute sites

 Get a list of registered compute sites.
-Normal user sees only basic information about compute site.
-Administrator additional is able to see compute site configuration.
+Normal users see only basic information about each compute site.
+Administrators are able to see compute site configurations.

 ```
 GET /compute_sites